-The chronological plots of SCIAMACHY SSI and BSRN global irradiances are shown in Fig. 5 for every BSRN station.
+The SCIAMACHY SSI and BSRN global irradiances are shown in Fig. 5 for every BSRN station.
 The variations of SCIAMACHY SSI closely follow the BSRN global irradiances, which indicate a strong linear correlation between these two data sets.
+The seasonal cycle of SSI due to the solar zenith angle variation also improves the correlation.
 In general, the results are encouraging: good agreements are found between the SCIAMACHY SSI and BSRN data for all the stations.
 At tropical stations, e.g. COC, KWA, MAN, the global irradiances have small seasonal variations and the values are relatively large in all months.
-The differences between the SCIAMACHY SSI and BSRN global irradiances are larger at these tropical stations, which are lo-

-- cated on islands.
-Over islands, the SCIAMACHY pixel often covers both land and ocean.
-In this case the surface albedo cannot be determined properly for the whole pixel, which causes the retrieved effective cloud fraction to be less accurate than that at only land or ocean sites.
-This is supported by the findings by Wang and Pinker (2009).
-They reported that the surface solar irradiances derived from MODIS agreed better with the ground-based measurements over land than at coastal and island sites. - The amplitude of the seasonal variations for the global irradiances becomes larger at higher latitudes with high values in summer and much lower values in winter.
-At TAM, SCIAMACHY SSI values are much lower than BSRN measurements; it is likely that the FRESCO effective cloud fractions are too large due to the error of the surface albedo over deserts (Fournier et al., 2006).
-The SCIAMACHY SSI values are lower than the

-BSRN measurements for the station BOS, which is located at 1689 m altitude in a hilly area.
+The amplitude of the seasonal variations for the global irradiances becomes larger at higher latitudes with high values in summer and much lower values in winter.
+The SCIAMACHY SSI has a relative large negative bias at MAN, because the effective cloud fraction is overestimated.
+The MAN station is located on an island with an area similar to the SCIA-MACHY pixel size but cannot be resolved in the GOME surface albedo database.
+Therefore, in FRESCO cloud retrieval the surface albedo of ocean is used and the effective cloud fraction is overestimated.
+Although COC and KWA are also on islands; compared to the SCIAMACHY pixel size the areas of the islands are negligible.
+There is no evidence for the overestimation of the effective cloud fraction at COC and KWA although the surface albedo of ocean is used.
+At TAM, SCIAMACHY SSI values are much lower than BSRN measurements; it is likely that the FRESCO effective cloud fractions are too large due to the error of the surface albedo over deserts (Fournier et al., 2006) and due to the low spatial resolution of the GOME surface albedo (Popp et al., 2011).
+The SCIAMACHY SSI values are lower than the BSRN measurements for the station BOS, which is located at 1689 m altitude in a hilly area.
 The topographic effects could cause some differences between the BSRN measurements and SCIAMACHY SSI in the hilly areas, because the FRESCO SSI algorithm does not take into account topographic effects (Lai et al., 2010).

+Fig. 5.
+Instantaneous surface solar irradiances derived from SCIAMACHY (black line) and the hourly mean BSRN global irradiances (red line) as a function of day of year for every station.
+The cases are from January to December 2008, except for BAR, PAY, XIA.

+Fig. 6.
+Scatter plots of the instantaneous surface solar irradiances derived from SCIAMACHY versus the hourly mean BSRN global irradiances for every station in 2008.
+Same data as in Fig. 5.
+The red lines indicate the one-to-one lines.

-- The scatter plots of SCIAMACHY SSI versus BSRN global irradiances are shown in Fig. 6 for every BSRN station.
+The scatter plots of SCIAMACHY SSI versus BSRN global irradiances are shown in Fig. 6 for every BSRN station.
 As illustrated in Fig. 6, most SCIAMACHY SSI and BSRN global irradiances are aligned along the one-to-one line.
 At TAM, the scatter is quite small, because there are hardly any clouds in the desert.
 The scatter density plot of all the validation data are shown in Fig. 7.
-The largest differences are mostly observed - at high irradiances.
 There are a few outliers, but there is almost no bias.
 Because the clear-sky irradiances are calculated from the aerosol and water vapor monthly mean climatology data, the SSI variations caused by the water vapor and aerosol fluctuations on an hourly or daily scale cannot be revealed by the SCIAMACHY SSI data.
 This could explain some differences between the instantaneous SCIAMACHY SSI and the hourly mean BSRN measurements.
-The scatter of the validation results is probably mainly - due to the large SCIAMACHY pixel size, particularly at the pixels with a high frequency of broken clouds and at the coast.
+The scatter of the validation results is probably mainly due to the large SCIAMACHY pixel size, particularly at the pixels with a high frequency of broken clouds and at the coast.